 - birth control use

-- certain medications that treat cancer, psychosis,
+- certain medications that treat cancer, psychosis, or schizophrenia

 - hormone shots

 - being overweight or underweight